uqlibrary/technology-training/Git/git.md

 git diff --staged
 ```

-... it show the difference between the last commited change and the staging area.
+... it shows the difference between the last commited change and the staging area.

 Let's save our changes and check our status and history: